Robby Martin

-Robert Douglas Martin Jr. (born August 17, 1999) is an American professional baseball outfielder for the Kane County Cougars of the American Association of Professional Baseball.
+Robert Douglas Martin Jr. (born August 17, 1999) is an American professional baseball outfielder.
 He played college baseball for the Florida State Seminoles.

 Amateur career

 Martin was born and grew up in Tampa, Florida and attended Thomas Jefferson High School.
 As a senior, he batted .453 with four home runs and 24 RBIs as Jefferson won the Class 6A state championship.
 Martin was selected in the 37th round of the 2018 Major League Baseball draft by the Miami Marlins, but did not sign with the team.

 Martin played in 63 games as a true freshman and batted .315 with 17 doubles, four home runs, and 54 RBIs.
 He was named the Atlantic Coast Conference All-Freshman team and a Freshman All American by the Collegiate Baseball Newspaper.
 In 2019, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
 He slashed .324/.439/.412 with 14 RBIs and ten runs scored through 17 games of his sophomore season before it was cut short due to the coronavirus pandemic.
 Martin entered his junior season on the watch list for the Golden Spikes Award.
 Martin finished the season with a .260 batting average, 11 home runs, and 51 RBIs and was named third team All-ACC.